Zer0zw/CDRipper/README.md

 # [CDRipper, Definition and Detection of Centralization Defects in Smart Contracts]

-**CDRipper** is a Solidity static analysis framework written in Python3.
-It runs a suite of vulnerability detectors, prints visual information about contract details, and provides an API to easily write custom analyses.
-Slither enables developers to find vulnerabilities, enhance their code comprehension, and quickly prototype custom analyses.
+**CDRipper** is a smart contracts centralization defects detector written in Python3.

 ## Install